gashawgedef/Steghub_Devops_Engineering_Projects/project-09-Website_Deployment_CI-CD_Jenkins/self_study_and_challenge_solutions.md

 ## Continuous Integration (CI)

-Continuous Integration is a development practice where developers integrate code into a shared repository frequently, ideally several times a day.
-Each integration is verified by an automated build and automated tests to detect integration errors as quickly as possible.
+Continuous integration (CI) is a software development strategy that improves both the speed and quality of code deployments.
+In CI, developers frequently commit code changes, often several times a day.
+Each change triggers an automated build and test sequence, ensuring that new code works with the existing codebase.
+If any issues are discovered during the test phase, the CI platform blocks the code from merging and alerts the team so they can quickly fix any errors.mkdir

 **Key Components:**
 - **Version Control System (VCS):** Developers commit their code changes to a shared repository.